Faculty Reconciliation

 - Should the parties so wish, reconciliation allows the parties to work with an independent and neutral third party with no role in the dispute other than assisting the parties in identifying common ground and reaching a mutually agreeable resolution.

-- Depending on the wishes of the faculty member, the coordinator may work with another member of a panel of committed faculty volunteers and meet separately with the two parties in an attempt to identify common ground.
+- Depending on the wishes of the faculty member, the DFR may work with another member of a panel of committed faculty volunteers and meet separately with the two parties in an attempt to identify common ground.

 - Depending on the wishes of the faculty member, the reconciliation process may involve one or more of the following: